cosmos/ibc/spec/app/ics-101-interchain-liquidity/README.md

   balance: Coin;
 }

+enum LPAllocation {
+  MAKER_CHAIN,  // All LP tokens are minted on maker chain TAKER_CHAIN,  // All LP tokens are minted on taker chain SPLIT,    // LP tokens are minted on both chains and divided based on the pool ratio.
+}

 interface MsgMakeMultiAssetDepositRequest {
   poolId: string;
   deposits: DepositAsset[];
+  lpAllocation: LPAllocation.MAKER_CHAIN,
   token: Coin; // only one element for now, might have two in the feature
   port: string;
   channel: string;